Minor In Possession

 The South Carolina Statute provides, in part:

-- It is unlawful for a person under the age of twenty-one to purchase, attempt to purchase, consume, or knowingly possess beer, ale, porter, wine, or other similar malt or fermented beverage.
-Possession is prima facie evidence that it was knowingly possessed.
+- It is unlawful for a person under the age of 21 to purchase, attempt to purchase, consume, or knowingly possess beer, ale, porter, wine, or other similar malt or fermented beverage.
+If a minor is in possession, it is automatically assumed they were knowledgeable about the possession unless proven otherwise.
 Notwithstanding another provision of law, if the law enforcement officer has probable cause to believe that a person is under age twenty-one and has consumed alcohol, the law enforcement officer or the person may request that the person submit to any available alcohol screening test using a device approved by the State Law Enforcement Division.
 A person who violates the provisions of this section is guilty of a misdemeanor and, upon conviction, must be fined not less than one hundred dollars nor more than two hundred dollars or must be imprisoned for not more than thirty days, or both.

 - A person who violates the provisions of this section also is required to successfully complete a DAODAS approved alcohol prevention education or intervention program.
 The program must be a minimum of eight hours and the cost to the person may not exceed one hundred fifty dollars.